Biography

 • played an instrumental role in re-organizing the Christian-Muslim Committee of the Middle East Council of Churches, and in preparing the International Inter-religious Conference organized by the World Council of Churches (June 2005).

-• organized in Antelias a high level meeting of the representatives of religions of Asia and the Middle East (January 2007).
+• organized in Antelias high-level meetings of the representatives of religions of Asia and the Middle East (January 2007) and theological dialogues with the dialogue of religions and cultures centers of Islamic Republic of Iran.

 • gave lectures at inter-religious meetings, universities, and public events in different parts of the world.